-Forthcoming Report
+Summary

+The Purpose of This Report

-- 4.001 In the next month we will be publishing a detailed report on the governance and oversight of large information technology (IT) projects in the public sector.
-This article summarises the key messages from the detailed report. - 4.002 Recent, highly publicised difficulties with public sector IT projects such as the National Library and Police INCIS projects have focused public and political attention on them.
-Problems have included failure to deliver what was required and major time and cost overruns. - 4.003 Difficulties with IT projects are not new, or confined to the public sector or (indeed) to New Zealand.
+This report is about the governance and oversight of large information technology (IT) projects in the public sector.

+Recent, highly publicised difficulties with public sector IT projects - such as the National Library and Police INCIS projects - have focused public and political attention on them.
+Problems have included failure to deliver what was required and major time and cost overruns.

+Difficulties with IT projects are not new, or confined to the public sector or (indeed) to New Zealand.
 Much has been written about the need for sound project management, and the principles of effective project management are well known.
 Yet the difficulties with IT projects continue.
-Lessons learned are not shared, and the same mistakes recur from project to project and from entity to entity. - 4.004 We did not think it would be useful to revisit the issues of project management in detail.
-Instead, we decided to examine the problem from the angle of governance and oversight the top levels of IT projects. - 4.005 The public sector is a far more open and transparent environment than the private sector, and the chains of authority and decision-making are longer.
-While private sector chief executives might only have their board of directors to account to, public sector chief executives must consider: - the monitoring role of central agencies; - their own Ministers; and - potential Parliamentary and public interest. - 4.006 The detailed report will refer to all aspects of large IT projects in the public sector.
-But it concentrates on, and its most important findings are for, chief executives, Ministers, and members of Parliament in their Select Committee roles the top of the governance and oversight chain.
-The report will be written for central government, but its principles will be applicable to the whole Crown sector and (at least partially) to local government and the private sector as well.
+Lessons learned are not shared, and the same mistakes recur from project to project and from entity to entity.

+We did not think it would be useful to revisit the issues of project management in detail.
+Instead, we decided to examine the problem from the angle of governance and oversight - the top levels of IT projects.

+The public sector is a far more open and transparent environment than the private sector, and the chains of authority and decision-making are longer.
+While private sector chief executives might only have their board of directors to account to, public sector chief executives must consider:

+- the monitoring role of central agencies;

+- their own Ministers; and

+- potential Parliamentary and public interest.

+The report refers to all aspects of large IT projects in the public sector.
+But it concentrates on, and its most important findings are for, chief executives, Ministers, and members of Parliament in their Select Committee roles - the top of the governance and oversight chain.
+The report is written for central government, but its principles are applicable to the whole Crown sector and (at least partially) to local government and the private sector as well.

+SUMMARY

-- 4.007 The principles in the detailed report will distil current wisdom about large IT projects.
+The principles in the report distil current wisdom about large IT projects.
 While we expect most of the principles to stand the test of time, both principles and processes must be constantly refreshed in a rapidly changing environment.
-Key players must remain alert to changes that might challenge or complicate the principles. - 4.008 For example, current work to spread information across agencies and sectors, for policy and other purposes, complicates the roles and accountabilities for development and management of systems.
+Key players must remain alert to changes that might challenge or complicate the principles.

+For example, current work to spread information across agencies and sectors, for policy and other purposes, complicates the roles and accountabilities for development and management of systems.
 Such changes do not invalidate the principles - they merely make them harder to apply.